-If treatment is started early, the patient may be able to lead an almost normal life, which is the ultimate aim of Dr. Cao's research.
+If treatment is started early, patients with AH have better outcomes, which is the ultimate aim of Dr. Cao's research.

 Learn about clinical trials that address specific scientific questions about human health and disease.